NxPKG/khulnasoft-docs/content/version-management/_partials/_promote-version.md

 To promote a version:

-1. Log in to the [Cloudflare dashboard](https://dash.cloudflare.com/login).
+1. Log in to the [Khulnasoft dashboard](https://dash.Khulnasoft.com/login).
 2. Select your account and zone.
 3. Go to **Version Management**.
 4. Select **Environments**.